HongW2019/OAP-spark2.4.3/README.md

 spark.executor.extraClassPath      /<PATH_TO_OAP_JAR>/oap-0.6-with-spark-2.3.2.jar    # absolute path
 spark.driver.extraClassPath        /<PATH_TO_OAP_JAR>/oap-0.6-with-spark-2.3.2.jar    # absolute path
 ```
+## Working with OAP Cache

+If you want to run OAP with cache function, there are two media types in OAP to cache hot data: DRAM and DCPMM.
+To better
+firstly you should change some configurations into `$SPARK_HOME/conf/spark-defaults.conf`.
 ### Use DRAM to Cache with OAP
-If you want to run OAP with cache function, firstly you should change some configurations into `$SPARK_HOME/conf/spark-defaults.conf`.
-OAP provides two media types to cache hot data: DRAM and DCPMM.

 #### DRAM Cache Configuration in ` $SPARK_HOME/conf/spark-defaults.conf `
 ```